Stepland/memon/docs/source/schema.md

       ```
       0  1  2  3
       4  5  6  7
       8  9  10 11
       12 13 14 15
       ```
 - **t**
-    - number, required
+    - required
+    - as a number :
         - Integer greater or equal to 0
-    - Note timing in ticks.
+        - Note time in ticks.

-    It can be seen as the numerator of the beat fraction.

-    A tick is a fraction of the beat, its duration is defined as 1/ the chart's resolution.
+          Ticks are fractions of the beat.
+          The resolution defines how many ticks are in a beat for a given chart.
-    For example if the resolution is 240, a tick lasts for 1/240th of a beat.
+          In other words if the resolution is 420, a tick lasts for 1/420th of a beat

-    For more info about measuring time in ticks ticks, see [bmson's docs](https://bmson-spec.readthedocs.io/en/master/doc/index.html#terminologies) (their docs refers to ticks as *pulses*).
+          For more info about measuring time in ticks, see [bmson's docs](https://bmson-spec.readthedocs.io/en/master/doc/index.html#terminologies) (their docs refers to ticks as *pulses*).
+    - as an array :
+        - The array MUST have length 3
+        - `t[0]` and `t[1]` are integers greater or equal to 0
+        - `t[2]` is an integer greater than 0
+        - Reprensents the note time in beats as a fraction, the value can be retrieved by the following computation :
+          ```
+          t[0] + (t[1] / t[2])
+          ```

+          For instance `[1, 2, 3]` means the note happens 2/3 of a beat after beat 1

 (long-note)=
 ## Long Note